 Do you feel overwhelmed with all of the paperwork and details that need to be considered when you are buying a home?
 This process can be quite extensive, and many first-time home buyers are surprised to learn about extra fees and costs.
 The best way to navigate the home-buying experience is to ensure that you have an experienced real estate agent available to help every step of the way.
+In this article we will be discussing Buying a Home?
+What You Need to Know about Inspections and Insurance.

 Two important topics that shouldn’t be overlooked include homeowners insurance and inspections for the property.
 Here are a few things that you need to know before you get started: